p-well/10_coursera/README.md

 # Coursera Dump

 This script collects information about educational courses presented at [Coursera.org](https://www.coursera.org/).
-The script randomly choose any <br /> specified number of courses from [Coursera xml feed](https://www.coursera.org/sitemap~www~courses.xml), then goes to the each course webpage, parse it with <br />
-[BeautifulSoup](https://pypi.python.org/pypi/beautifulsoup4) and put parsed data into Excel table using [Openpyxl](https://pypi.python.org/pypi/openpyxl) library.
+The script randomly choose any <br /> specified number of courses from [Coursera xml feed](https://www.coursera.org/sitemap~www~courses.xml) and parse XML using [lxml](https://pypi.python.org/pypi/lxml) library then goes to the each course webpage, parse it with [BeautifulSoup](https://pypi.python.org/pypi/beautifulsoup4) and put parsed data into Excel table using [Openpyxl](https://pypi.python.org/pypi/openpyxl) library.

 Script retrieves the following data about course: